BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 No consensus rules are altered, and on-chain data remains unchanged.
 Differences arise solely in display formats:

 - **For Developers:**
   Update GUIs, APIs, and documentation to present values as integers.
-Remove references to fractional BTC.
+Remove references to fractional Bitcoin. `BTC` units remain unchanged.

 - **For Users:**
   The actual value of holdings does not change.
 Transitional measures, such as dual displays or explanatory tooltips, can ease the adjustment period.